wbraverman/Analysis_Codes/README.md

 Cuts_Analysis.cpp provides visuals for all cut data

 DataFit.cpp is an automated fitting function.
-Will need to run Beam_Elastics_Counts.cpp first to generate histos on low energy regions from high-B field runs with and without TAC cut.
+Will need to run Beam_Elastics_Counts.cpp first to generate histos on low energy regions from runs with and without TAC cut.
 Notes for how to use DataFit.cpp are in file.
 To use, just run .x DataFit.cpp in ROOT environment.

 PAlpha_Counts.cpp is a very rudimentary script to retrieve alpha counts in specified energy regions.
 Uses Tac cut data and takes all counts within specified energy regions, rings are grouped together as specified by user and then energy regions are specified and applied to user defined ring groups.

 sortGW.sh is a sorting code to turn raw binary files into ROOT Files.
-At the moment I believer you need tobe connected to ANL servers to run.
+At the moment I believe you need tobe connected to ANL servers to run.

 5/17/24
 __________________________________________________